 Head of BioPharmaceuticals R&D Communications, AstraZeneca

-Cristina is giving the keynote at the upcoming BioBeat21 Summit, where an international community of scientists, innovators, entrepreneurs and investors will join together to discuss what the future holds for digital innovation in clinical trials.
+Cristina presented the keynote at the BioBeat21 Summit, where an international community of scientists, innovators, entrepreneurs and investors convened to discuss what the future holds for digital innovation in clinical trials.

 As BioBeat21 Summit co-hosts, we interviewed her ahead of the meeting to get her perspective on the opportunities for improving patient-centered care that lie at the convergence of healthcare and digital technologies.